 We have worked extensively on combining high-level reasoning with low-level motion planning.
 One of the challenges is to create powerful abstractions that help guide the low-level exploration.
 Another challenge is to provide feedback from the low-level exploration to the high-level planner that can be used to update a high-level plan.
-Lately, we have extended this work to policy synthesis.
+We have recently released a software package for integrated task and motion planning called the Task-Motion Kit (TMKit).
+Lately, we have extended our research to policy synthesis.

 In kinodynamic planning it is often difficult to find the control inputs that will drive a system from one state to another (even in the absence of obstacles).
 We have developed several planning algorithms for kinodynamic systems.
 This includes distributed, asynchronous planning algorithms for multiple car-like systems with second-order dynamics and algorithms for reconfigurable robots with many degrees of freedom (but severe torque limits).
 The picture above shows a physics simulator used during planning for a reconfigurable robot and the corresponding trajectoruy execution on the actual hardware.